PostHog/posthog.com/contents/tutorials/one-time-feature-flags.md

 ## Creating the one-time feature flag

-To create our feature flag, go to the feature flags tab in PostHog, create a new one, set the key as `completed-first-request`, then set the release conditions to 100% of users where `firstRequestComplete` equals `true`, and click save.
+To create our feature flag, go to the feature flags tab in PostHog, create a new one, set the key as `completed-first-request`, then set the release conditions to 100% of users where `first_request_complete` equals `true`, and click save.

 ![Conditions](../images/tutorials/one-time-feature-flags/condition.png)